tae-h-yang/tae-h-yang.github.io/_pages/about.md

 ---

 I am especially fascinated by solving the SLAM problem in an unknown environment which can be functional to achieve various accomplishments such as self-driving cars and tranportation, search and rescue, autonomous delivery, and space exploration.
-The [roadmaps](https://github.com/changh95/visual-slam-roadmap) below present my milestones te become a compotent **Visual SLAM** engineer.
+The [roadmaps](https://github.com/changh95/visual-slam-roadmap) below present my milestones to become a compotent **Visual SLAM** engineer.
 Feel free to check out further details of my work in this website!

 ![Image](/assets/images/beginner_2023.png)